-Known for its gigantic 13th-century Gothic cathedral, the City Walls that form a walkway on both sides of the River Ouse and its Viking heritage, York is loved by locals and tourists alike.
+Known for its gigantic 13th-century Gothic cathedral, the City Walls that form a walkway on both sides of the River Ouse and a Viking heritage, York is loved by locals and tourists alike.

-Being from the Yorkshire area (I grew up in Wakefield and now I’m living in Wetherby), I’ve ventured to York on a handful of occasions and I find that I enjoy it every single time.
+Being from the Yorkshire area (I grew up in Wakefield and I now live in Wetherby), I’ve ventured to York on a handful of occasions and I find that I enjoy it every single time.

 As well as having lots to see, York also has loads to do.
 Win-win, right?

 If you’ve got friends and family who have made the trip to Yorkshire, I’m willing to bet my last Rolo that they’ll have been to Betty’s.

 Why?
 Well, Betty’s is renowned in this country for its quintessentially British food.
 Having been established in Yorkshire since 1919, Betty’s features tea rooms where they serve afternoon tea all day long, as well as a bakery where you can buy yummy cakes, scones and pastries to go.

 If you’re wondering how to spend a day in York, Betty’s is one of the most English experiences you can ever have – and it’s a complete and utter joy for all, whether you’re from Bradford or Beijing.

 So yes, I heartily recommend visiting the one in York for a bite to eat, or at least a Yorkshire brew.